SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 4.5.0

 New controller actions ["Mute" and "Unmute"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) have been introduced for all Race Assistants.
 If you want to use this new commands and are using a Stream Deck as well, you may want to reload the Stream Deck icon preset using "Simulator Setup", so that the icons for the new actions are available.
+There are also special icons "Mute_ASSISTANTS.png" and "Unmute_ASSISTANTS.png" available, if you want to create a Stream Deck action, which mutes/unmutes all Assistants with one button press.

 ***